Support for you

 On this page, you'll find a range of resources to support you and your family following a diagnosis of a hereditary brain aneurysm.

-Free Patient Guides
+Free Brain Aneurysm Patient Guides

-NEW GUIDE - Understanding Familial (Hereditary) Brain Aneurysms
+Understanding Familial (Hereditary) Brain Aneurysms

 This guide explains the difference between sporadic and hereditary brain aneurysms and what you can do if you suspect a family pattern or link.